COVID News - September 23rd The latest on kids and COVID

 Check back a couple of times a week as we will be posting new insights into COVID-19 research taking place in Canada.

 News you can trust because we have checked it for you first.
 The facts and figures around the pandemic change rapidly so we will be updating this section regularly.
-Here are some headlines for August 12th.
+Here are some headlines for September23rd.